Life Science: Brassica & Butterfly System

 - Make three dime-sized portions from each leaf.
 You can also use a hole punch to make more precise portions.

 - Place one portion from each leaf in a circular pattern near the outside of one plate.
 Repeat this for the two remaining plates.

-- Gently remove 3 Pieris larvae from a Brassica Barn and place one in the center of each dish.
+- Gently remove three Pieris larvae from the Brassica Barn, and place one in the center of each dish.
 You can use more larvae if you wish.

 - Observe and describe what happens.
 Record results at 2 hours, 4 hours, and 24 hours.